Monday, September 23, 2024

 "As the complaint explains, the PBMs have created and manage a system in which drug manufacturers compete for formulary placement by raising (not lowering) drug list prices so they can feed the higher rebates that PBMs demand," Rahul Rao, FTC Bureau of Competition Deputy Director, wrote in a statement (see https://www.ftc.gov/news-events/news/press-releases/2024/09/ftc-sues-prescription-drug-middlemen-artificially-inflating-insulin-drug-prices for the statement).
 "This perverse system results in billions of dollars in rebates and fees for the PBMs and their health plan sponsor clients — but does so at the expense of certain vulnerable diabetic patients who must pay significantly more out-of-pocket for their critical medications [such as those with high-deductible insurance plans]."

-Officials said they expected the redacted version of its complaint to be made public on Monday, September 23, 2024, but I only discovered the link to it on the FTC's Rahul Roa's LinkedIn page, which can be read at https://www.ftc.gov/legal-library/browse/cases-proceedings/221-0114-caremark-rx-zinc-health-services-et-al-matter-insulin, although the complaint reads much like the Interim Report.
+Officials expected the redacted version of its complaint to be made public on Monday, September 23, 2024, but I only discovered the link to it on the FTC's Rahul Roa's LinkedIn page, which can be read at https://www.ftc.gov/legal-library/browse/cases-proceedings/221-0114-caremark-rx-zinc-health-services-et-al-matter-insulin, although the complaint reads much like the Interim Report.

 The FTC's Notice of Contemplated Relief is as follows: